An overflowing inbox. Distracting notifications all day long. The urgent burying the important.

 Split Inbox is especially powerful if you get a high volume of emails.
-For such inboxes, it’s quite difficult to hit inbox zero in one go.
+It’s challenging to hit Inbox Zero in one go for such inboxes.

 Split emails from your team.
 Or from VIPs.
 Or your most used tools — Trello, GitHub, Asana, Google Docs — you name it.

-- To create Team and VIP splits, hit ⌘+K → "split settings"
+- To create Team and VIP splits, hit Cmd+K → "split settings"

-- To split out a tool like Google Docs, hit ⌘+K → "split" on any Google Docs email
+- To split out a tool like Trello, hit Cmd+K → "split" on any Trello email.

 Even if your inbox is overflowing, you'll respond faster to the people who need you!

 Gmail offers Priority Inbox.
 It’s not as robust , but still useful.